ESPRI-Mod/synda/synda/doc/deb_install.md

 sudo vi /etc/synda/sdt/credentials.conf
 ```

-Note: to download file from ESGF, you need to create an openID account on one
+Note: to download file from ESGF, you need to untar an openID account on one
 ESGF identity provider website (e.g. PCMDI, BADC, DKRZ..) and subscribe to
 CMIP5-RESEARCH role.